regression

 Make a Scatchard plot based on the average \(\bar{n}\).

-# Calculate nbar / L
+# Your task: Calculate nbar / L

 nbar_over_L = ...

-ax.plot(..., ... 'o') # Plot the right thins.
+ax.plot(..., ... 'o')

 (e) Binding sites

-How many binding sites does GAPDH contain for \(\text{NAD}^{+}\)?
+Estimate by eye how many bindings sites GAPDH contains for \(\text{NAD}^{+}\)?

 (f) Cooperativity